Imitation Learning with Stability and Safety Guarantees: Convex Stability and Safety Conditions

 which is derived directly from \eqref{eq:setcontain} by Schur complements, and using $Q_1 = P^{-1}$.
 Again, this ensures $\mathcal{E}(Q_1^{-1}) \subseteq X$.

-We denote the LMIs \eqref{eq:big_lyap2}, \eqref{eq:setcontain_Q1} with $Q_1 >0$ and $Q_2 > 0$ altogether as LMI$(Q, L) > 0$.
-Later in this paper, these LMIs will be incorporated in the IL process to robustify the NN controller.
+Denote the LMIs \eqref{eq:big_lyap2}, \eqref{eq:setcontain_Q1} with $Q_1 >0$ and $Q_2 > 0$ altogether as LMI$(Q, L) > 0$, which will later be incorporated in the IL process to learn robust NN controllers.

-\begin{remark} Note that model uncertainties and nonlinearities are not considered in the paper.
-They can be incorporated in the Lyapunov condition \eqref{eq:diss_nominal} or \eqref{eq:new_lyap} using integral quadratic constraints as in \cite{Yinstabanaly}.
-However, to derive convex stability conditions, only limited types of uncertainties may be incorporated. \end{remark}
+\begin{remark} Note that model uncertainties are not considered in the paper.
+They can be incorporated in \eqref{eq:diss_nominal} or \eqref{eq:new_lyap} using integral quadratic constraints (IQCs) as in \cite{Yinstabanaly}.
+However, to derive convex conditions, like \eqref{eq:big_lyap2}, only limited types of uncertainties may be incorporated.
+This in turn will allow for Zames-Falb IQCs to refine the description of activation functions by capturing their slope restrictions. \end{remark}